 Dear Dr. Duckworth,

-If you ever choose to write a sequel to Grit, I have in mind the story of someone who embodies grit perfectly.
+If you ever choose to write a sequel to Grit, I have the perfect subject for you.

 Every spring, the cherry blossoms in D.C. last for two weeks.
 Dr. Nguyen*, my ISEF judge, drove from Cleveland, Ohio, just to see them.
-While he was in here, we had a short reunion, and he told me his journey.
+While he was here, we had a short reunion.
+He told me his journey, and I haven’t stopped thinking about it since.

 His willingness to travel far for something brief and unrepeatable is, I think, the story of his life.
-He is a cancer immunology researcher, a pioneer in his field, and the most vivid proof of your thesis I have ever met in real life.
-For four years, everything in Dr. Nguyen’s life told him to turn around.
+He is a cancer immunology researcher, a pioneer in his field, and the most vivid proof of your thesis I have met in real life.
+For six years, everything in Dr. Nguyen’s life told him to turn around.
 He had no discovery.
 No paper.
 No conference invitations.
-One by one, his labmates left, discouraged.
-His family called him to return home.
+One by one, his labmates left.
+His family called him home.
 A stable job waited in Vietnam, protected by a supportive boss.
-But he refused to let go of the potential he held here in Cleveland.
+But he refused to let go of the potential he held in Cleveland.
 He was so close.
 He couldn’t give up now.

-For him, grit was passion plus perseverance in the presence of every reasonable reason to stop.
+You define grit as passion plus perseverance.
+But he showed me a third ingredient: the willingness to keep going despite every reasonable reason to stop.
 Gritty people hear these reasons fully and choose to strengthen the vector anyway (read my previous post for context).

-After six long years, he eventually cracked the problem, walking across a parking garage, and texted his PI: I found the solution.
+After six years of nothing, his breakthrough came as he was walking across a parking garage.
+He texted his PI: I found the solution.
 I’m going to test it whether you like it or not.
 That night at 1am, the results came in.
 He cried at his desk.
-Soon, the paper was published in a high-impact journal, and the awards started coming.
+The paper was published, and the awards followed.

 He also plays Chopin.
 He started at eighteen because he wanted to speak the language of music.